 The SOTA Reading Series is possible through the generosity of the Warren and Ava Sewell Foundation of Bremen, Georgia, whose longstanding commitment to the west Georgia community has brought innumerable benefits as well as having provided for inventive programming like this reading series.
 All events are open and free to the public.

 The Vault Gallery, housed in the historic Wadsworth Auditorium in Newnan, Georgia, is the School of the Arts most recent project.
 In partnership with the Newnan Artist-in-Residence Program and the City of Newnan, the School of the Arts brings to The Vault Gallery two shows per semester, all open and free to the public.
-Check the calendar below for information on upcoming events at The Vault.

 The Vault Gallery is possible through the generosity of The Hollis Trust of Newnan, Georgia, legacy of Edgar Hollis, with support from the Newnan Artist-in-Residence Program.